gucheng0712/gucheng0712.github.io/_posts/2018-5-12-TECH-1711-FinalReview.md

 date:   2018-05-12 14:15:05 +0000
 image: /assets/images/P2.jpg
 ---
-This is a third person spiderman style game.
+This is a third person spiderman style game demo.
 Because many people will have motion sickness when they are playing a game with faster visual change in Virtual Reality.
 I used a third person view spiderman style swinging game demo to try to discover a new world in visual reality for reducing this adverse consequences.
 I also want to use this chance to practice my programming abilities.
 That's the goal for me to create this project.

-In this game, I created my own third person controling system which is also compatible with HTC Vive in Unity Game Engine.
+In this Project, I my own third person controling system for my first anime Character called Suzuka, with swinging moving, wall walking, battle system, and wallwalking machanics (compatible with HTC Vive).
+Also, I created a infinite city generator instead of wasting time on level design.
 [Watch Demo Video Here][Watch-demo-video-here].

 [Watch-demo-video-here]:https://youtu.be/A_9pIAYPuW0